The Common Guild_Robert Barry crop.jpeg

 Policy and working practices

-At Common Guild we are committed to constantly improving, and to full transparency in our working practices.
-Please have a look at some of our mission statements and working policies below.
+At The Common Guild, we are committed to improving how we work continually, and to transparency in our working practices.
+Please have a look at some of our policies and reports below.

 • Annual Diversity Report 2023